SouthWorks is a people-focused place with purpose.

 Workforce Development

-SouthWorks is committed to building a local workforce by integrating training opportunities into construction through partnerships with on-site contractors and community programs, located in the SouthWorks Empowerment Center.
+SouthWorks has agreed to build a local workforce by integrating training opportunities into construction through partnerships with on-site contractors and community programs, located in the SouthWorks Empowerment Center.
 Ascend Workforce Solutions and Livingston Associates will lead these efforts, connecting residents to union training and career pathways in construction and green energy trades.
 The project will support local contractors with employee recruitment, training, and retention.
 There is a requirement to source 75% of project labor from Tompkins County and adjacent counties, with a focus on hiring from WMBEs and SD/VOSBs.
 This approach strengthens the regional workforce and expands access to long-term, skilled trade careers.

 Business Growth & Retention